simojanhunen/apple-adventure/README.md

 # Apple Adventure
-An old browser game made with Phaser 3 that has now been ported to run on Electron (poorly).
+An old browser game made with Phaser 3 that has now been ported (poorly) to run (poorly) on Electron.

 ## Prerequisites